-Life has its ups and downs, but I am blessed with wonderful friends and family and in my working life more opportunites to inspire others, with beautiful art and objects.
+Life has its ups and downs, but I am blessed with wonderful friends and family and in my working life continued opportunites to inspire others, with beautiful art and objects.

-If I look back, there is one thing that has propelled my working and personal life and I think it's the desire to create impacts, to make changes which are, as I see it, beneficial to others.
+If I look back, there is one thing that has propelled my working and personal life and I think it's the desire to create impacts, to make changes which are, as I see it, of benefit to others.

 |The Art and Antiques Bug|